20 Clever Uses For Club Soda You’ll Wish You Knew Sooner

 Make your mirrors sparkle

 Just as you can use club soda to clean off your filthy car windshield, you can also use it to make your mirrors at home shine.
-To get rid of all those smears and fingerprint stains, simply spray the mirror with some club soda and your result will be a streak-free and odourless finish.
+To get rid of all those smears and fingerprints, simply spray the mirror with some club soda and your result will be a streak-free and odourless finish.